 History

-The Army Reserve Officers' Training Corps (ROTC) began with President Wilson signing the National Defense Act of 1916.
-Although military training had been taking place in civilian colleges and universities as early as 1819, the signing of the National Defense Act brought this training under a single, federally-controlled entity: The Reserve Officers' Training Corps.
+The Army Reserve Officers Training Corps (ROTC) began with President Wilson signing the National Defense Act of 1916.
+Although military training had been taking place in civilian colleges and universities as early as 1819, the signing of the National Defense Act brought this training under a single, federally-controlled entity: The Reserve Officers Training Corps.

 Army ROTC is the largest officer-producing organization in the American military, having commissioned more than half a million second lieutenants since its inception.

 Today, Army ROTC has a total of 272 programs located at colleges and universities throughout the 50 states, the District of Columbia, Puerto Rico and Guam, with an enrollment of more than 25,000.
 It produces over 60 percent of the second lieutenants who join the active Army, the Army National Guard, and the U.S. Army Reserve.
-More than 40 percent of current active duty Army General Officers were commissioned through the ROTC.
+More than 40 percent of current active duty Army General Officers were commissioned through ROTC.
 Of even greater importance is that ROTC-trained and educated officers bring a hybrid vigor to our officer corps by drawing on the strength and variety of our social fabric.
-Cadet Command accomplishes this by combining the character-building aspects of a diverse, self-disciplined civilian education with tough, centralized leader development training.
-This process forges a broad-gauged officer who manifests the strength and diversity of the society from which he or she is drawn as well as the quality of strong officer leadership.
+Cadet Command accomplishes this by combining the character-building aspects of a self-disciplined civilian education with tough, centralized leader development training.
+This process forges an officer who manifests the strength of the society from which he or she is drawn as well as the quality of strong officer leadership.

 Texas State University ROTC History